moby/moby/experimental/vlan-networks.md

 -A traditional gateway doesn't mean much to an L3 mode Ipvlan interface since there is no broadcast traffic allowed.
 Because of that, the container default gateway simply point the the containers `eth0` device.
 See below for CLI output of `ip route` or `ip -6 route` from inside an L3 container for details.

 The mode ` -o ipvlan_mode=l3` must be explicitly specified since the default ipvlan mode is `l2`.

+The following example does not specify a parent interface.
+The network drivers will create a dummy type link for the user rather then rejecting the network creation and isolating containers from only communicating with one another.

 ```
 # Create the Ipvlan L3 network